uhub/awesome-actionscript-sorted/README.md

 * [croqodile](https://github.com/aemoncannon/croqodile) - AS3/Erlang implementation of the Croquet project's TeaTime protocol.
 Provides a simple framework for creating distributed, multi-user flash applications.
 * [BitTube-on-Flash](https://github.com/yicui/BitTube-on-Flash) - The new BitTube system based on the Adobe RTMFP protocol
 * [as3xmppclient](https://github.com/lyokato/as3xmppclient) - AS3 XMPP client library
+* [as3-amqp](https://github.com/0x6e6562/as3-amqp) - An implementation of the 0-8 version of AMQP for AS3.
+* [AS3RtmpClient](https://github.com/LucasLorentz/AS3RtmpClient) - A proof of concept AS3 RtmpClient using sockets, based on Flazr.

 ### Email